MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-introduction/includes/1-introduction.md

 ## Learning objectives

-In this module, you will:
+By the end of this module, you will be able to:

 - Describe the pillars of the Azure Well-Architected Framework
-- Apply key principles for creating a solid architectural foundation
+- Identify key principles for creating a solid architectural foundation

 ## Prerequisites

-None
+- Experience building or operating solutions using core infrastructure technology such as data storage, compute, and networking.
+- Experience building or operating technology systems to solve business problems